To Memorize or to Retrieve: Scaling the Interaction Between Pretraining and Retrieval: Methods

 \subsection{Index Construction}

-We now describe how we build our embedding store, i.e., a collection of vector representations over which retrieval is performed.
-We construct retrieval indices across multiple scales (1B--20B tokens) via FAISS \citep{douze2025faiss} from a held-out slice of DCLM by first computing per-chunk token counts over the embedding store, and then selecting chunks via a seeded random permutation.
+We construct retrieval indices across multiple scales (1B--20B tokens) via FAISS \citep{douze2025faiss} from both a held-out slice of DCLM and the non-held out slice that models were trained on by first computing per-chunk token counts over the embedding store, and then selecting chunks via a seeded random permutation.
 For each target budget (e.g., 30M, 60M, etc.), we take the shortest prefix of that permutation whose cumulative token count meets or slightly exceeds the target, then materialize the corresponding chunk texts/metadata and build a FAISS index over the selected embeddings.
 Because all budgets are prefixes of the same permutation (for fixed source data, filtering config, and seed), smaller-budget indices are strict subsets of larger-budget indices (e.g., $30M \subset 60M$), enabling controlled scaling comparisons where corpus size is the primary varying factor.
 For our index construction, we chose Qwen3-Embedding-8B from amongst 4 candidate choices on the basis of recall, and IVPFQ as the indexing algorithm.
 More index construction details are in Appendix~\ref{sec:appendix-indices}.